 Group Study Rooms and Carrels

 The library has 13 rooms available for students to reserve for group study.
 For rules and policies on reserving these rooms, click here .
 New England Law students can also reserve one of 9 carrels to store materials for on-going research projects.

-The Career Resources booklet lists materials held both in the main library and in the Career Services Office, located in the St. James building.
+The Career Resources booklet lists materials held both in the main library and in the Career Services Office.

 Networked printing stations are at a central location on each floor of the library.
 To print from a laptop, students need to download a small program from the Technology and Media services site.
 Here is a direct link to Student Printing - Print Driver Packets.